SimonWaldherr/Swipe/README.md

 ## License
-Swipe mobile slider is &copy; 2011 [Brad Birdsall](http://bradbirdsall.com) and is licensed under the terms of GPL &amp; MIT licenses.
+The original Swipe 1.0 mobile slider is &copy; 2011 [Brad Birdsall](http://bradbirdsall.com) and is licensed under the terms of GPL &amp; MIT licenses.